ZenGo raises $20 million for its secure crypto wallet app – TechCrunch

 Other crypto companies focused on infrastructure and enterprise clients have also opted for MPC as their security model.
 Fireblocks, a company that has recently raised $133 million, is one example.

 But ZenGo is building a consumer app.
-In 2020, the company has processed over $100 million in crypto transactions from 100,000 users.
+In 2020, the company has processed more than $100 million in crypto transactions from 100,000 users.
 ZenGo has reached the same milestone in the first three months of 2021 and added another 100,000 users.

 You can browse DeFi projects through ZenGo and access savings pools.
 The startup takes a cut on these investments.